Svito-zar/gesticulator/README.md

 - Either obtain transcriptions by yourself:
   - Transcribe the audio using Automatic Speech Recognition (ASR), such as [Google ASR](https://cloud.google.com/speech-to-text/)
   - Manually correct the transcriptions and add punctuations
-- Or obtain already transcribed dataset as a participant of the [GENEA Gesture Generation Challenge](https://genea-workshop.github.io/2020/#gesture-generation-challenge)
 - Place the dataset in the `dataset` folder next to `gesticulator` folder in three subfolders: `speech`, `motion` and `transcript`.

 ## 2. Pre-process the data